lisa-lumos/AWS/2-aws-solution-architect-associate/01-resilient-architectures.md

 # 1. Resilient Architectures

-## Design a multi-tier architecture solution
-- Determine a solution design based on access patterns
-- Determine a scaling strategy for components used in a design
-- Select an appropriate database based on requirements
-- Select an appropriate compute and storage service based on requirements

 We see this architecture often: Web Servers - App Servers - Database Servers.
 Having multi-tier because if one tier breaks down, the other tiers can serve the traffic.
 They are easy to separate in AWS by putting into different subnets.

 Q1: A database is running on an Amazon EC2 instance.
 The database software has a backup feature that requires block storage.
 What storage option would be the lowest cost option for the backup data?